alanarvelo/DHackathon/README.md

 #### Participants and teams

-Currently participants are represented by EOAs only.
-Would be great to add functionality for having _teams_ that consist of several EOAs, submit a projects together and share the prize.
+Currently participants are represented by EOA's only.
+Would be great to add functionality for having _teams_ that consist of several EOA's, submit a projects together and share the prize.
 Other options are to have participants get approved or charge a fee for participating (similar to a betting format).

 **To do:** add _teams_ functionality.